NormanV41/PokerHistoryReader/README.md

 # PokerHistoryReader
-Will read the PokerStars Tournament Summaries and Hand Histories and converted in json files
+Will read the PokerStars Tournament Summaries and Hand Histories and added to a mysql database